|

 seasons than during peak vacation periods.

-A wet suit will not keep you totally dry.
+A wetsuit will not keep you totally dry.
 Some water will seep in

 through the seams, zipper, and bodily extremities; and this water will be